Our Services

 Helpful Resources

-Memory lapses for simple chores like washing dishes, brushing teeth or making coffee suggest parasomnias rather than typical ADHD autopilot and can pose serious safety risks.
-A sleep study can measure brain waves, breathing and muscle activity to identify disorders such as sleepwalking or REM sleep behavior disorder and guide effective treatment.
+Forgetting routine tasks like washing dishes, brushing teeth, or making coffee may point to a parasomnia rather than ordinary ADHD autopilot — and these episodes can carry real safety risks.
+Parasomnias are sleep disorders in which the brain is partially awake during activities, leaving little or no memory of them afterward.
+A sleep study (polysomnography) measures brain waves, breathing, and muscle activity to identify conditions such as sleepwalking, sleep-related eating disorder, or REM sleep behavior disorder, helping guide effective treatment.

 When you wake up and find evidence of chores or activities you can't recall, it can be alarming.
 You might chalk it up to forgetfulness, especially if you have ADHD and often perform "automatic" chores without conscious thought.
 But memory lapses around routine tasks—especially if they happen at night or early morning—can be a red flag for an underlying sleep disorder.
 Here's what you need to know.